Philip Keun

-Gerald Philip George Keun (10 August 1911 – 9 September 1944) known as Philip Keun (sometimes"Kane") was a British-born soldier serving in the French Foreign Legion (claiming Dutch nationality), the French Resistance and then as a captain in the Special Operations Executive (SOE).
+Gerald Philip George Keun (10 August 1911 – 9 September 1944) known as Philip Keun (sometimes Kane) was a British-born soldier serving in the French Foreign Legion (claiming Dutch nationality), the French Resistance and then as a captain in the Special Operations Executive (SOE).
 He was co-leader of the Jade-Amicol network of the French resistance, which operated under the auspices of the British Secret Intelligence Service (SIS), commonly known as MI6.

 Biography

-He was born in Tiverton, Devon to Germaine Denise Thérèse (née Feydeau) from Paris and George Benjamin Edward Keun.
+Keun was born on 10 August 1911, in Tiverton, Devon to Germaine Denise Thérèse (née Feydeau) from Paris and George Benjamin Edward Keun.
 His parents divorced three years after he was born.
 He attended Blundell's School in Tiverton.
 After completing his school studies, he went to Sofia.
-At the onset of World War II he enlisted in the French Army in the Régiments de marche de volontaires étrangers (Marching Regiments of Foreign Volunteers), giving his nationality as Dutch and his place of birth as Chatou.
+At the onset of World War II, he enlisted in the French Army in the Régiments de marche de volontaires étrangers (Marching Regiments of Foreign Volunteers), giving his nationality as Dutch and his place of birth as Chatou.
 His regiment was surrounded and defeated near Soissons by Nazi Germany.
 Keun was injured and taken prisoner in Dunkirk.
 He escaped from a prisoner-of-war camp at Cambrai.